SupakornSJB/dotfiles/readme.md

   git clone git@github.com:SupakornSJB/dotfiles.git .dotfiles
 ```

-2. To use the dotfiles, Clone this repo and create the symlink from the
+2. To use the dotfiles, Clone this repo and create symlinks from the
-dotfiles to your .config folder <br/>
+.dotfiles directory to your .config directory (or other directory depending on the file)<br/>

 Use the following commands
 ```